Legionovia Legionowo (football)

 Legionovia Legionowo is a Polish football club based in the city of Legionowo, Mazovia.
+As of the 2025–26 season, they compete in the IV liga Masovia, after suffering relegation from the 2023–24 III liga.

 History

 They were founded in 1930, as part of the multi-sports club, by members of the Polish Socialist Party under the name Workers' Sports Club The Reds (Robotniczy Klub Sportowy Czerwoni).
-It was one of the few clubs that continued to play during the Second World War.
+It was one of the few clubs that continued to play during the World War II.

-In the 2018-19 season they reached the last 16 of the Polish Cup.
+In the 2018–19 season, they reached the last 16 of the Polish Cup.

-They have been playing in the III liga for most of the 21st Century, with the exception of between 2013 and 2018 when they played in the league above.
+They have been playing in the III liga for most of the 21st century, with the exception of between 2013 and 2018 when they played in the third division.